A business looking to get started with facility management and facility maintenance will understandably want the best product available.

 openMAINT is an open source solution for property and facility management.
-The solution is build to help you gather data that pertains to your asset inventory (buildings, installations, movable assets) and the maintenance costs related to them.
+This solution is built to help you gather data that pertains to your asset inventory (buildings, installations, movable assets) and the maintenance costs related to them.
 The software comes with all the needed features, such as space inventory, facility maintenance, logistics management, and GIS/BIM support.

 openMAINT is truly a free option and does not require any investment to use.